ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 Management and resource Site A contains the following:

 *	Management cluster
-  * vCenter server active appliance
+  * vCenter Server active appliance
-  * NSX manager
-  * NSX controller
+  * NSX Manager
   * Active Directory server

 *	Half of a stretch cluster